+Sensitivity of the defined benefit obligation:

+(in Rs. lacs)

+Effect on Gratuity Obligation

+(Increase in liability)

+As at As at

-Sensitivity of the defined benefit obligation: (in Rs. lacs) Particulars Change in Effect on Gratuity Obligation (Increase in liability) Assumption As at March 31, 2020 As at March 31, 2019 Discount rate Minus 50 basis points Plus 50 basis points 0.73 0.33 Rate of increase in salaries Minus 50 basis points (0.72) (0.32)
+Particulars Change in (Increase in liability) Assumption As at March 31, 2021 As at March 31, 2020 Discount rate Minus 50 basis points 0.39 0.73 Discount rate Plus 50 basis points (0.38) (0.71) Rate of increase in salaries Minus 50 basis points (0.38) (0.72) Plus 50 basis points 0.39 0.73

 The above sensitivity analyses have been calculated to show the movement in defined benefit obligation in isolation and assuming there are no other changes in market conditions at the reporting date.
 In practice, generally it does not occur.
 When we change one variable, it affects to others.
-In calculating the sensitivity, project unit credit method at the end of the reporting date applied
+In calculating the sensitivity, project unit credit method at the end of the reporting period has been applied.